 Consider using a budgeting app

 A budgeting app can remove some of the hassle of maintaining a budget on paper or a spreadsheet.

-Good Budget and Spending Tracker are others budgeting apps that both Android and iPhone users may want to check out.
-With these apps, you can manually put your income and spending in.
+Good Budget and Spending Tracker are other budgeting apps that both Android and iPhone users may want to check out.
+With these apps, you can manually enter your income and spending.